mschmidty/bio_notes/notes/_posts/2018-11-13-issue_based_nepa.md

 Making a spreadsheet with all of these steps can be helpful for more complex projects.

+## Alternatives
+The only alternative that is required is the No Action, in addition to the proposed action.

+### The No Action
+The no action alternative is the only alternative the does not have to respond to the proposed action.
+Instead the no action should act as a baseline.
+There is some argument about how to handle the no action for continuing actions (actions that are already occurring on the ground, and are being altered).
+You can find more on continueing actions below or [here](https://www.researchgate.net/publication/223511970_Defining_the_no-action_alternative_for_National_Environmental_Policy_Act_analyses_of_continuing_actions).

+The BLM recommends handling the no action as follows:
+* **For Land Use Planning Action** - continue to implement the management direction in the land use plan.
+* **For internally generated implementation actions** - no action is to not take the action.
+* **For externally generated proposals or applications** - no action is to reject the proposal or deny the application.

+### Action alternatives
+Alternatives should be driven by issues.
+Meaning that, alternatives should be developed to solve issues identified in internal and external scoping.
+For example: if Big Game winter range disturbance is an issue, but putting a timing limitation on recreation is unpopular for the public, one alternative could not include the timing limitation and another alternative could have a timing limitation.
+Both alternatives solve an issue (issue 1: big game winter range disturbance, issue 2: public wants access year round).
+Remember though that the goal of developing alternatives, however, is that the decision maker, through the development and analysis of reasonable alternatives, has the information to make an informed decision and the public is informed of potential effects to the human environment.

+The key to alternatives, though, is not to solve every problem or issue, but instead to consider a reasonable number of alternatives.
+For more complex projects it may be necessary to develop more alternatives, while for simpler projects it may be reasonable to only develop and analyze fewer alternatives.

 ## Tiering and Incorporate by Reference

 **Tiering:** is using the coverage of general matters in a broader NEPA documents in subsequent narrower NEPA documents.